 About me

 I am an anthropologist working at the intersections of political-economic anthropology; feminist theory; and linguistic anthropology.
 I graduated from the University of Chicago in 2025.
-My first research project was based in Arizona, and focused on the experiences of retirees and the effects of retirement communities across the Southwest.

 I grew up in Los Angeles, where my curiosity about the world—and the way we make it up and create it—was fostered.